Piano key frequencies

-This is a list of the fundamental frequencies in hertz (cycles per second) of the keys of a modern 88-key standard or 108-key extended piano in twelve-tone equal temperament, with the 49th key, the fifth A (called A_{4}), tuned to 440 Hz (referred to as A440).
+This is a list of the fundamental frequencies in hertz (cycles per second) of the keys of a modern 88-key standard or 112-key extended piano in twelve-tone equal temperament, with the 49th key, the fifth A (called A_{4}), tuned to 440 Hz (referred to as A440).
 Every octave is made of twelve steps called semitones.
 A jump from the lowest semitone to the highest semitone in one octave doubles the frequency (for example, the fifth A is 440 Hz and the sixth A is 880 Hz).
 The frequency of a pitch is derived by multiplying (ascending) or dividing (descending) the frequency of the previous pitch by the twelfth root of two (approximately 1.059463).
 For example, to get the frequency one semitone up from A_{4} (A♯_{4}), multiply 440 Hz by the twelfth root of two.
 To go from A_{4} up two semitones (one whole tone) to B_{4}, multiply 440 twice by the twelfth root of two (or once by the sixth root of two, approximately 1.122462).
 To go from A_{4} up three semitones to C_{5} (a minor third), multiply 440 Hz three times by the twelfth root of two (or once by the fourth root of two, approximately 1.189207).
 For other tuning schemes, refer to musical tuning.

 This list of frequencies is for a theoretically ideal piano.
-On an actual piano, the ratio between semitones is slightly larger, especially at the high and low ends, where string stiffness causes inharmonicity, i.e., the tendency for the harmonic makeup of each note to run sharp.
+On an actual piano, the ratio between semitones is slightly larger, owing to string stiffness that causes inharmonicity, i.e., the tendency for the harmonic makeup of each note to run sharp.
 To compensate for this, octaves are tuned slightly wide, stretched according to the inharmonic characteristics of each instrument.
-This deviation from equal temperament is called the Railsback curve.
+This deviation from equal temperament is graphically represented by the Railsback curve.

 The following equation gives the frequency f (Hz) of the n^{th} key on the idealized standard piano with the 49th key tuned to A_{4} at 440 Hz: